icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 A DDoS is a Distributed [Denial of Service Attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 They are happening all the time on the internet, wars being played out by computers trying to make other computers inaccessible or overloaded.

-The [Digital Attack Map](http://www.digitalattackmap.com/) gives you an idea of what's going on on the internet at any one time in regards to attacks.
+The [Digital Attack Map](http://www.digitalattackmap.com/) exists to give you an idea of what's going on on the internet at any one time in regards to these attacks.
 It is an interesting display of different types of attacks happening across the internet at any one time.
-Particularly interesting is the [gallery](http://www.digitalattackmap.com/gallery/) which shows a bunch of interesting days on the internet.
+Particularly interesting is the [gallery](http://www.digitalattackmap.com/gallery/) which shows a bunch of exciting days on the internet.

 One of my recent favorites is from April 16, 2014, which is described as  "Volumetric attacks targeting Poland with sustained levels of over 100 Gbps".
 I haven't taken the time to figure out why this attack was made (because often such things don't make the news, nor does it matter), but it's interesting to know that much data is being thrown around.
 For reference, one Gigabit per second is 1,000,000,000 bits per second, or 1,000 Megabits per second.
 There are 8 bits in a byte (and 8 Gigabits in a Gigabyte).
 So lets say a 720p Bluray movie is approximately 6.25 Gigabytes (to make the math easy, they are often in the 4 to 10 GB range), then someone was pushing two entire movies every second to computers based in Poland.